When you think of all the things that can go wrong in the hospital, you probably do not think about the silent killer – infections.

 How are they caused?

 Hospital-acquired infections are all too often caused by the negligence of healthcare professionals and hospital staff.
-If you need a Camden sepsis or infection attorney, call the Weitz Firm today.
+If you need a Camden sepsis or infection attorney, call The Weitz Firm, LLC today.
 We will work with you to secure the compensation you deserve.

 We want to go ahead and get some alarming statistics out there: